ft-290008buchok/Neural-network/README.md

 It takes as input an iterator of the vector of the input image, represented as a one-dimensional array, the length of which is equal to the size of the input layer of the neural network (by analogy with the dataset format), and returns the class number assigned to it by the neural network.

 # Run
-To integrate this framework into your project, simply copy the classifier.h, classifier.cpp and data-load.h files into your project.
-Installation of additional libraries is not required.
+To integrate this framework into your project, simply copy the classifier.h, classifier.cpp and data-load.h files into your project, oyu can find this files in Neural_network folder.
+Installation of additional libraries is not necessary.

 # Support
 We all need support and motivation.
 TryShape is not an exception.
 Please give this project a ⭐️ to encourage and show that you liked it.
 Don't forget to leave a star ⭐️ before you move away.